oolio-group/devsecops-challenges/README.md

 ## Challenges

-### 01: Optimize Docker
+### 01: Optimize Build

+Each build cost money.
 Please help us review and optimize the dockerfile to build an image with as effective as possible.

 ### 02: Design and deploy infra

-Please help us writting terraform script (using public modules are allow) to deploy AWS infra to host:
+Please help us define terraform script (using public modules are allow) to deploy AWS infra to host:

 - VPC
 - Backend on ECS (can use nginx as example image)